julianjandeleit/conshelv-landing-page/src/sections/01-what.md

 ---
 title: "What is a <em>Shelv.</em>"
 ---
-A _Shelv._ is a device for your home, it has the size of a small box.
+A _Shelv._ is a device for your home that has the size of a small box.
-At first sight, a _Shelv._ may seem like just another hard-drive to store your data.

-However, a _Shelv._ is more.
 It is:

 <ul class="list list-disc list-inside">